-For more information on starting and customizing VMS DECwindows software, see Appendix B.
+For more information on starting and configuring DECnet-VAX, see the Guide to DECnet-VAX Networking.

 3.3 Customizing the System

 You must customize the system disk so that it automatically performs certain tasks when you boot.
 In addition, if your VAX computer is part of a VAXcluster environment, you must prepare the cluster operating environment and build the cluster.